 1.7 - When is the next release of OpenBSD?

 The OpenBSD team makes a new release every six months, with target release

 More information on the development cycle can be found

 OpenBSD is distributed with a number of third-party software products,

-(typically) to improve the security or quality of the code.
-In
+typically to improve the security or quality of the code.

-some cases, the user will see no difference in operation, in other
+In some cases, the user will see no difference in operation.

 Keep these enhancements in mind before blindly adding different versions

 You may get a bigger version number but a less secure system.

 - X.org, the X Window environment,